Highland-Institution/Highland_Institution_Portal/README.md

 - Install dependencies: npm install
 - Run the app using Electron: npm start
-- Build the app using Electron Builder:  npm run electron-builder
-- Licensing & Contributions
+- Build the app using Electron Builder:  npm run electron-builder Licensing & Contributions
 This software is released under the GNU license, and a commercial version is available through the official website: www.highland-institution.com.

-Contributors can submit their developments for consideration in upcoming Highland Institution Portal software versions.
+Contributors can submit their developments for consideration in upcoming Highland Institution Portal software versions at :https://portal.highland-institution.com/myaccount/support-tickets/